 Our goal is to foster relationships with all community members to help our students as they develop into the best versions of themselves.
-The policies, procedures, values, and habits included in this handbook provide the framework and expectations to which our ACPA community is expected to adhere.
+The policies, procedures, values, and habits included in this handbook support our vision and goals to provide the framework and expectations to which our ACPA community is expected to adhere.